osm-search/Nominatim/docs/admin/Faq.md

 ### Setup.php fails with "DB Error: extension not found"

-Make sure you have the Postgres extensions hstore and postgis installed.
+Make sure you have the PostgreSQL extensions "hstore" and "postgis" installed.
 See the installation instruction for a full list of required packages.